TomCoded/beautify/README.md

 ### A Note

-I simultaneously find this awesome and am embarassed by it.
+Like most code we try to grow beyond, I simultaneously find this awesome and am embarassed by it.
 You can make amazing images today with simple code, good art, and a modern graphics library behind you.
 The 500MB g3d library, for example, has a nice photon mapper sample.
 Still, this was a great project to work on and to parallelize.
-I developed this for my graphics class, worked on it as part of a graphics independent study, did some work on it when out of college for fun, and one other student helped with it for a few weeks as part of a joint project for our parallel processing class.
-And then he became a hadoop expert, so it seems to have worked for learning stuff. :)
+I developed this for my graphics class, parallellized it with one other student as the final project for our parallel processing class, and worked on it a bit as part of a graphics independent study.
+After college I continued to pick it up occasionally and do some work on it for fun.